gabcytn/srsly/README.md

 **srsly** is a spaced-repetition system (SRS) for LeetCode-style problems — inspired by the SM-2 algorithm used in **Anki**, but designed specifically for long-term retention of coding interview questions.

 Instead of endlessly grinding new problems, srsly helps you retain the ones you've already solved.
+Seriously.

 ---